EinsCMS/eins-modal/README.md

     EinsModal provides a developer-friendly api that allows you to extend and use the libraries in many different ways.

     It also has just a small amount of CSS / SCSS.
-Overriding or extending it very easy!
+Overriding or extending it is very easy!

 ## Features